shaik1002/biggitlabbomb/doc/development/audit_event_guide/index.md

 [streaming-only audit event](#event-streaming) instead.
 If you have questions about this, feel free to ping `@gitlab-org/govern/compliance/backend` in an issue or merge request.

-## Audit event instrumentation flows
+## Audit Event instrumentation flows

 The two ways we can instrument audit events have different flows.